Skilful Precipitation Nowcasting Using NowcastNet: Introduction

 \section{Introduction}

 Precipitation forecasting is important for planning day-to-day activities as well as mitigating disasters.
 Climate change brings new set of challenges for government as extreme weather events become more frequent.
 Nowcasting for 0-8 hour range can help planners navigate these challenges but traditional NWP based approaches have relatively large turn around time.
-State-of-the-art NWP methods typically advect precipitation fields with radar-based wind estimates, and fail to capture convective initiations.
+State-of-the-art NWP methods typically advect precipitation fields with radar-based wind estimates, and fail to capture convective initiations [1, 2].
 Recently deep learning based approaches have been used in nowcasting as they can yield predictions within seconds using available satellite and radar images.
 Different studies have shown that deep learning based approaches can even outperform NWP in nowcasting problem.

 Weather4Cast $2023$ challenge is organized in conjunction with NeurIPS $2023$ conference for developing and comparing different deep learning approaches for solving such a nowcasting problem.
 Training data is available for seven different regions of Europe for two years (i.e. $2019$ and $2020$).
-Goal of challenge is to predict the precipitation for next $8$ hours given satellite images for last $1$ hour.
+Goal of challenge is to predict the precipitation for next $8$ hours given satellite images for last $1$ hour [3].
 Next, spatial transfer learning problem involves forecasting precipitation for another three regions of Europe for which no training data is provided.
 Finally, temporal transfer learning problem involves predicting precipitation for all ten regions for the third year (i.e. $2021$).

 Precipitation forecasting is challenging as it is highly heterogeneous event and requires dense prediction.
 Smooth and blurry prediction can easily diminish forecast usability, and so rain intensities must be captured.
 Core challenge of this competition is to create rain movie at $15$ minute interval for the next $8$ hour.
-NowcastNet incorporates both physics and data to make realistic precipitation forecast, and the code repository is available at \textit{$https://github.com/ajikmr/w4c\_2023$}.
+NowcastNet incorporates both physics and data to make realistic precipitation forecast [4, 5].